SPHINX: Structural Prediction using Hypergraph Inference Network: Experimental Analysis

-\textbf{Comparison with baselines.} Both versions of the datasets used in our experiments heavily relies on higher-order processing.
-In order to predict the particle movement, the model needs to identify the higher-order structures that guides the rotation and use it to generate the displacement from the previous position.
-To understand to what extent our model is able to produce and process a useful hypergraph structure, we compare against two baseline: a model using a random structure (denoted as \textit{random} in Figure~\ref{fig:synthetic_exp}) and a node-level model, that ignores the hypergraph structure (denoted as \textit{w/o structure}) by setting the incidence matrix on zero.
-Both models perform much worse that our learnable hypergraph model, indicating that the dataset highly depends on higher-order interactions and our model is capable of discovering an appropriate latent structure.
-Inspired by~\citep{nri}, we also compare our model against an LSTM baseline that is agnostic to the hypergraph structure and only receives the concatenation of all the particles.
-While performing comparable on the 1 step prediction metric (2e-5 MSE for SPHINX and 3e-5 for the LSTM), the performance degrades quickly when evaluating on the long-range prediction (6e-3 MSE for SPHINX compared to 1.7e-1 for the LSTM).
-For the complete numerical results, see Supplementary Material.
+\textbf{Comparison with inductive hypergraph predictors.} The Particle Simulation dataset heavily relies on higher-order processing.
+In order to predict the particle movement, the model needs to identify the higher-order structures that guide the rotation.
+To understand to what extent our model is able to produce and process a useful hypergraph structure, we compare against two baselines: a model using a random structure (denoted as \textit{random} in Figure~\ref{fig:synthetic_exp}) and a node-level model, that ignores the hypergraph structure (denoted as \textit{w/o structure}).
+Both models perform much worse than our learnable hypergraph model, indicating that the dataset highly depends on higher-order interactions and that our model is capable of discovering an appropriate latent structure.

+We also compared against existing hypergraph predictors in the literature.
+Most of the existing methods are constrained to only work in the transductive setup (by only predicting a single hypergraph for all examples).
+The only models that are applicable in the inductive setup are GroupNet~\cite{4_groupnet}, TDHNN~\cite{15_TDHNN} and EvolveHypergraph~\cite{16_evolveHypergraph}\footnote{EvolveHypergraph does not have public code.}.
+The results in Figure~\ref{fig:synthetic_exp}.a show that our predictor outperforms all the existing ones.
+We believe that the drop in performance for the existing models is due to the poor gradients used in updating the predictor.
+Both GroupNet and TDHNN models use a form of top-k selection which only partially propagates the gradients.
+Moreover, qualitative evaluation shows that TDHNN suffers from the same limitation as our "w/o sequential baseline": all the hyperedges ended up selecting the same set of nodes.

+Our model not only outperforms the existing ones in terms of downstream performance, but also discovers more accurate hyperedges.
+Computing the overlap between the prediction and the oracle hyperedges, SPHINX achieves an overlap of $90\%$ compared to $67\%$ for TDHNN (Figure~\ref{fig:synthetic_exp}.b)\footnote{For GroupNet we can not compute the overlap since the number of edges is constrained to be equal to the number of nodes.}.